UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 **Installing**
 --

-Follow the ansible instructions from [ansible-playbook-elastic](https://github.com/UMNET-perfSONAR/ansible-playbook-elastic)
+Follow the ansible instructions from [ansible-playbook-elastic](https://github.com/UMNET-perfSONAR/ansible-playbook-elastic) to install elk in a remote server.

-The ansible role sets up rabbitmq, elasticsearch, logstash, and kibana, installs necessary packages, and creates any necessary users.
-This role runs a script (`/usr/lib/perfsonar/scripts/pselastic_secure.sh`) after installing elk which bootstraps username and passwords for pscheduler, kibana, logstash, and default user in order to interact with elasticsearch.
+This ansible palybook sets up rabbitmq, elasticsearch, logstash, and kibana, installs necessary packages, and creates any necessary users.
+It also runs a script (`/usr/lib/perfsonar/scripts/pselastic_secure.sh`) after installing elk which bootstraps username and passwords for pscheduler, kibana, logstash, and default user.
+The usernames and passwords allow each of the services(pscheduler, kibana, logstash, and default user) to interact with elasticsearch.
 The passwords are saved in `/etc/perfsonar/elastic/auth_setup.out` on the elk server

 ---